wjgan7/wjgan7.github.io/index.md

 ### About

-* I'm Will, a third year CS / Applied Math Major at UC Berkeley.
+* I'm Will, a rising fourth year CS / Applied Math Major at UC Berkeley.
-* I'm currently a TA for EECS 126 (Spring 2019).
+* I'm was a TA for EECS 126 in Fall 2018 and Spring 2019.
+* I'm currently interning over the summer at Google.

 ### Links